hotdoy/grav-theme-hotdoy/README.md

 ## What's new ?

-**Articles!**

-I just released some blog centric templates.
-You can now use Article and Article-collection with support for author taxonomy (You have to add it to your grav config).
-Categories are not in yet but I'll get to them eventually.
+v1.6.0 includes a more open approach to reveal animations with opt-ins, ways to disable them, and even add them to specific contents via shortcodes.
+I also finally reworked the Grid modular making it ready to be expanded upon (sorry if I broke things).

 ## What's next ?

-I have some big destructive plans for the grid modular and related grid-item.
-With the latest templates (product, article) I'm starting to get around a way to let users link to existing pages while creating grid items... anyway, It's still unclear but you'll see.
-(I'll probably destroy a shitton of grid by doing this but hey!
-It's fun!!!).
+With the latest templates (product, article) I'm starting to get around a way to let users link to existing pages while creating grid items.

 ## Need a ✋ ?